-A reflective essay is a type of writing in which you interact with an audience and describe some moment or experience from your life or share your thoughts on some text.
+A reflective essay is a type of writing in which you describe some moment or experience from your life or share your thoughts on some text.
 The experience should explore your personal ideas, feelings, and opinions about the event and how it affected you.
 In order to write a strong reflective essay, you should not only explain the change you underwent but also support it with details and examples.
-For example, if you discuss becoming more optimistic in life, you would discuss how you took a positive approach and came out with a good outcome.
+For example, if you discuss becoming more optimistic in life, you would discuss how you took a positive approach and how it resulted in a good outcome.